Causal-Adapter: Taming Text-to-Image Diffusion for Faithful Counterfactual Generation: Extended Related Works [Appendix:table_of_contents] [Back to Contents]

 As shown in our motivational study (Appendix~\ref{Appendix:Full Motivational Study Results}), we evaluate the adaptation of text-to-image diffusion models for counterfactual image generation.
 Our findings show that relying solely on a frozen diffusion backbone with prompt-tuning is insufficient, as it fails to jointly represent causal semantic attributes and image embeddings.
 As a result, the model struggles to achieve precise counterfactual reasoning and generation.
 This highlights the need for an adaptive mechanism within the diffusion model, enhanced with injected causal semantics.
+Following the standard formulation of counterfactual image generation~\citep{pearl2009causality,pmlr-v202-de-sousa-ribeiro23a,wu2024counterfactual,rasal2025diffusion}, where a predefined causal graph is treated as the structural prior, our Causal-Adapter models the SCM directly on the observed semantic attributes.
+This enforces correct causal dependencies during intervention and enables the generation of counterfactual images that are both visually plausible and causally faithful.
+When the SCM module is omitted, the framework naturally reduces to a standard conditional generation setting for that attribute, as illustrated in Figure~\ref{fig:ctf_generate}.

 \paragraph{Controllable Diffusion Models}extend T2I diffusion frameworks by incorporating additional user-specified signals to guide generation~\citep{huang2025diffusion}.
 One approach is to train diffusion models from scratch with multi-conditional objectives~\citep{huang2023composer,puglisi2024enhancing}, which achieves strong controllability and high-quality synthesis but at huge computational cost.
 More recently, adapter-based methods~\citep{zhang2023adding,li2023gligen,zhao2023uni,mou2024t2i,li2024dispose} have emerged as a scalable alternative.
 By attaching lightweight, trainable modules to a frozen Stable Diffusion backbone, these methods enable the model to incorporate auxiliary control signals such as segmentation masks or pose skeletons, significantly reducing training overhead while maintaining stability and fidelity.
 We adopt the same high-level recipe by treating causal semantic attributes as the auxiliary control signals, and employ an adapter encoder to explicitly learn causal interactions between high-level variables.
 These interactions are then injected into a a frozen diffusion backbone, and jointly optimized with partial textual embeddings.
 The design of Causal-Adapter introduces a dynamic and learnable prior, enabling the effective adaptation of a frozen diffusion network for realistic and faithful counterfactual image generation.